Captions, Transcripts, and Audio Description

 - User requests for captions or transcripts must be fulfilled in a timely manner.

-- Update captions and transcripts of your most visited items before those least visited.
+- Update captions and transcripts of most visited items before those least visited.

 - Assess whether media should be removed if no longer necessary or relevant.